Walkable cities are better cities for everyone

 In our new report, Cities Alive: Towards a walking world, we shine a light on walking, and the impact walkability has on the success of a city.
 In particular, we highlight the opportunity for cities to embrace walking in response to some of the significant societal, environmental and market challenges they are facing.

-From 70 years of practice we know that a walkable city is a better city and that the more we walk the better the city in every respect. ”Greg Hodkinson Chair of Arup Group
+From 70 years of practice we know that a walkable city is a better city and that the more we walk the better the city in every respect. ”Gregory Hodkinson Chair of Arup Group

 The report demonstrates the significant social, economic, environmental and political benefits of walking.
 The health benefits of walking are well-known, an active lifestyle dramatically reduces the likelihood of chronic disease.
 But there is so much to be gained from encouraging walkability.
 A walkable city improves mental health, reduces inequality, attracts inward investment, it improves urban micro-climates.
 As you can see from the illustration below, these are just a few of the 50 benefits we have identified when walking is placed at the heart of urban mobility.